dzirnezers/testrepo/README.md

 # testrepo

+##Editing the file

-Repositary for  IBM Data Science course
+Repository for  IBM Data Science course.